ling-ling30/Notion-Clone/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

-Run Covex too with npx convex dev

 THIS PROJECT I LEARNED :

-- MAKING PROVIDER
+- MAKING PROVIDER for layout
-- CUSTOM HOOKS
+- CUSTOM HOOKS with zustand for open modal mechanism
-- Clerk/next.js
+-  integration Clerk/next.js for authentication
 - Convex
+Convex is a Backend Application Platform that keeps you focused on building your product.
+Convex Functions, Database, File Storage, Scheduling, and Search fit together cohesively, and are accessible from client libraries for your favorite environment.
+Everything in Convex is live and realtime.
-- ShadUI
+- ShadUI a powerful tailwind based component
-- EdgeStore database integration
+- EdgeStore for uploading an Image which also provide cloud database or images/photo
-- handling disabled button when sending api request
+- handling disabled button when sending api request with use state
 - Handling hydration error with useEffect & useState Mounted isMounted , to prevent serversiderendering , in this case window object and modal can cause hydration
--
+- also some cool npm package like blocknote, rich text editor and emojiPicker which provide emoji

+Run Covex too with npx convex dev